simpler-env/SimplerEnv/README.md

 Significant progress has been made in building generalist robot manipulation policies, yet their scalable and reproducible evaluation remains challenging, as real-world evaluation is operationally expensive and inefficient.
 We propose employing physical simulators as efficient, scalable, and informative complements to real-world evaluations.
 These simulation evaluations offer valuable quantitative metrics for checkpoint selection, insights into potential real-world policy behaviors or failure modes, and standardized setups to enhance reproducibility.

-This repository is based in the [SAPIEN](https://sapien.ucsd.edu/) simulator and the [ManiSkill2](https://maniskill2.github.io/) benchmark (we will also integrate the evaluation envs into ManiSkill3 once it is complete).
+This repository's code is based in the [SAPIEN](https://sapien.ucsd.edu/) simulator and the CPU based [ManiSkill2](https://maniskill2.github.io/) benchmark.
+We have also integrated the Bridge dataset environments into ManiSkill3, which offers GPU parallelization and can run 10-15x faster than the ManiSkill2 version.
+For instructions on how to use the GPU parallelized environments and evaluate policies on them, see: https://github.com/simpler-env/SimplerEnv/tree/maniskill3

 This repository encompasses 2 real-to-sim evaluation setups:
 - `Visual Matching` evaluation: Matching real & sim visual appearances for policy evaluation by overlaying real-world images onto simulation backgrounds and adjusting foreground object and robot textures in simulation.